keerthanamurugaiyan/Interview-notes/Css/Css.md

    The **<canvas>** tag in HTML is used to draw graphics using JavaScript.
 It provides a drawable region on the web page where you can render 2D or 3D graphics dynamically.
 This tag is commonly used for creating animations, games, graphs, or other visual content.

+**34. CSS column-count Property**

+        The column-count property specifies the number of columns an element should be divided into.

+   **eg:**   column-count: 3;